samathaluca/cloud9-ticketsales/README.md

 #### Gallery
-The poster image at the top of the gallery was intended to convey youthful prowess.
-Marketing often concludes that images of attractive faces are what users engage with.
-The image of heady days was initially chosen before I decided which type of gallery most suited the site.
-With extensive experimentation, I eventually favoured the collage style popular in the band's hayday.
-The woman's legs on pete townsend are deliberate for humour and never taking themselves too seriously I have made the gallery a collage as I think it appeals to the senses and gives a more authentic feel to the page.
-I have not changed things just to prove I can do it for example I can easily change image size and font colour
-- Photo gallery
-- Allows users to view photos of the band members and their characters.
+-Gallery allows users to view photos of the band members and their characters.
 There is a collage of old and new photos.
 Monochrome and colour pictures have been blended for interesting contrast.
-- The background image attempts to convey the influence and popularity of the band in the sixties.
+-The background image of the crowd at woodstock attempts to convey the influence and popularity of the band in the sixties.
 Woodstock was a historic music event which rippled through the world, possibly giving rise to the popularity of festivals today.
-The background image is a picture of the crowd at Woodstock.
+-The poster image at the top of the gallery was intended to convey youthful prowess.
+Marketing often concludes that images of attractive faces are what users engage with above anything else, particularly B2C.
-- The poster image at the top of the gallery is resized for different screen sizes.
+ The image of heady days was initially chosen before I decided which type of gallery most suited the site.The poster image at the top of the gallery is resized for different screen sizes.
 Media queries removed the oversized image responsively.
-- Recent 2018 images live in action on stage at new year 2019 would hopefully create interest in seeing the band live on tour this year.
+-Recent, 2018 and new year 2019, images with a sense of on stage action would hopefully create interest in seeing the band live on tour this year.
+-With extensive experimentation (evidenced in git), I started with organised photo galleries but they seemed ordered and lacking in impact.
+I have eventually favoured the collage style, without spacing, as I think it appeals to the senses and gives a raw, authentic feel to the page fitting with the band's reputation for wild, love of dissension.
+I have not changed things just to prove I can do it for my project if I believe it is detrimental example to the surface plane of the project.
+I can easily change image size and gallery style.
+I would monitor this with google analytics and quickly change the features if, once live, the site did not sell any tickets.

 #### Contact section
- - Contact form
- Aim is for users to complete it if they are interested in receiving future tour information and fan club information.
+-Aim is for users to complete it if they are interested in receiving future tour information and fan club information.
 The form is a Bootstrap component which has been amended so that a text type input box replaces the need for a password input.
-I removed the check box deeming it unnecessary
- - Required input field for email plus a small text field for short message.
+I removed the check box deeming it unnecessary -Required input field for email plus a small text field for short message.
- - Submit button will advise the user if they have inputted the password and text box incorrectly.
+-Submit button will advise the user if they have inputted the password and text box incorrectly.

 #### Footer